shinyquagsire23/HashtagBlessedII/README.md

 * See LICENSE.md for license details

-NOTE: Currently only adapted for 8.0.1
+NOTE: Currently only adapted for 8.0.1 and 9.0.1

 ## Building
 * Requires `0_kernel_80060000.bin` from PK2